Ming010915/evaApp/README.md

 - ~~Normalisation of the database is needed.~~
 - ~~Generate a .csv file from the database.~~

+## Configuration
+- User names can be changed in index.html file under id="header".
+- Images need to be saved as .png file with the directory \static\images.
+- The function getRandomIndex() in index.html should be changed since the rule of images name might be different.

 ## Instructions
 - Run the app.py file
 - Open your web browser and go to http://127.0.0.1:5000/